JeremyBrent/NYC_budget_analysis/README.md

 ## Motivation

 Much controversy has fallen upon city budgets for their perceived excessive funding to police departments.
 As a data scientist, I strive to formulate opinions through the data.
-Therefore, I decided to dive into New York Cities Capital Budget.
-The capital budget "presents the funding plans for city construction and repair projects, and purchases of land, buildings, or equipment" (<a href="https://www.ibo.nyc.ny.us/iboreports/IBOCBG.pdf"> citation </a>).
+Therefore, I decided to dive into New York Cities Expense Budget for fiscal year 2021.
 I was inspired to see if the rhetoric about police spending in NYC was based in reality or political ideology.
 There have been recent claims that the NYPD had a budget of "almost $6 billion for the fiscal year of 2020" (<a href="https://www.cnn.com/2020/07/01/us/new-york-budget-nypd-1-billion-cut-trnd/index.html"> article link </a>).
 With that, the majority of the analysis will be framed around police spending.
 I do want to note that as this can be a controversial topic, the findings of this analysis do not convey my political ideologies or beliefs in any capacity.

+## Dataset
+New York Cities’ expense budget can be found <a href="https://data.cityofnewyork.us/City-Government/Expense-Budget/mwzb-yiwb"> here </a>.

-## Data and questions
+## Questions
-New York Cities’ capital budget can be found <a href="https://data.cityofnewyork.us/City-Government/Capital-Budget/46m8-77gv"> here </a>.
-I targeted to answer three questions in my analysis: (1) Where is NYC appropriating its fund?
+I targeted to answer three questions in my analysis: (1)How much and what percentage of the budget is appriopriated for each agency?
 (2) Are budget appropriations increasing or decreasing over time for specific agencies/projects (i.e. education, police, etc.)? and (3) Within agencies/projects, where is money being appropriated?

-## Assumptions/Data manipulations
-The data set has a column called "First Fiscal Year" that denotes when the specific project will begin or began receiving funding.
-Funding started or starts for 33.86% projects in 2019, 33.17% in 2020 and 32.96% in 2021 (found <a href= "./eda.ipynb"> here </a>).
-The following columns are "Fiscal Year 1 Amount," "Fiscal Year 2 Amount," and so on until "Fiscal Year 4 Amount."
-In order to aggregate the data, I created a "Total Budget Amount" column that reflects the sum of the four fiscal year amounts without particular regard to the "first fiscal year.'
+## Data cleaning and assumptions
+In order for a seamless analysis, I used Python and Pandas to manipulate the dataset in a jupyter notebook.
+The dataset's column dictionary can be found <a href="./Data/Expense_budget_dictionary.xlsx"> here </a>.
+Columns such as the Budget Code, Object class and object code, agency name, etc. had both a descriptive column and a quantitative, codified column.
+For the analysis I deleted the codified column as it would be easier to interpret findings with descriptive names.

+The dataset also contained three columns that measured the size of the appropriation: (1) "Adopted Budgeted Amount", (2) "Financial Plan Amount" and (3) "Current Modified Budget Amount."
+After analyzing the similarities in the descriptive statistics for each column, I determined that an average for each record would be best for each analysis.
+The data manipulation can be found <a href='./eda.ipynb'> here </a>.

+Fiscal Year columns contains some data errors.
+The unique values in the column are 1, 4, 60, 70, 2017, 2018, 2019, 2020, 2021.
+Intuitevely the values preceeding 2017 seem to be errors.
+I decided to remove these records for the analysis but it is curious that the same errors are repeated more then a couple of times.

 ## Analysis
 ### Question 1: Where is NYC appropriating its fund?